 However, the significance of petroleum activities is far greater than what the employment figures indicate.
-While the number of people employed in this sector amounts to just under 3 per cent of the total number of people employed in Norway, in terms of value petroleum activities constitute the largest industry and currently make up 24 per cent of Norway's GDP.
-Furthermore, the petroleum sector's share of total export revenues has now reached almost 50 per cent.
-In comparison, the manufacturing and mining sectors contribute just under 8 per cent of GDP, while the proportion of total export revenues is slightly less than 25 per cent of GDP.
+While the number of people employed in this sector amounts to just under 3 per cent of the total number of people employed in Norway, in terms of value petroleum activities constitute the largest industry and currently make up more than 20 per cent of Norway's GDP.
+Furthermore, the petroleum sector's share of total export revenues is now 45 per cent.
+In comparison, the manufacturing and mining sectors contribute 8 per cent of GDP, while the proportion of total export revenues is slightly less than 25 per cent of GDP.